Royal Economic Society: Society activity

 The RES established activities to support economists at every stage in their career.
 The RES Annual Policy Lecture, established in 2001, aimed to expose sixth form students and members of the general public to the research of top economists.
 The Young Economist of the Year essay competition initiated in 2007, its purpose being to encourage young students to think critically about key economic issues.
 The Austin Robinson Prize (2007), given to the best paper published in The Economic Journal by an author within five years of completing their Ph.D., was instituted to support the development of early-career scholars.
 The RES Prize (1990), given annually to the best paper published in The Economic Journal, was set up to celebrate the work of established economists.
 In 1987, the Conference Heads of University Departments of Economics was established to bring together heads of Economic departments with the aim of promoting the teaching and studying of Economics in the UK.

 In addition to these initiatives, the RES founded the Women’s Committee in 1996, developed to promote the role of women in the UK economics profession, with a particular concern for career entrants.

 One of the most significant of the Royal Economic Society’s recent activities was the inauguration of The Econometrics Journal (EctJ) in 1998.
 Recognizing the need for a journal dedicated to econometric research, the RES established the EctJ, with the aim of creating a top international field journal for the publication of macro- micro, and financial econometrics.
 In 2011 the editors of The Econometrics Journal initiated the annual Denis Sargan Econometrics Prize, awarded annually to the best article published in journal.

-In 2022 the RES launched the Medal for Services to the Economics Profession to recognise an individual who has made an outstanding and lasting contribution to the profession.
-The Society subsequently announced that the inaugural award would be made to Prof Wendy Carlin.
+In 2022, the RES launched the Medal for Services to the Economics Profession to recognise an individual who has made an outstanding and lasting contribution to the profession.
+Medal winners to date have been Professor Dame Wendy Carlin (2023), Professor Denise Osborn(2024), Professor Sarah Smith (2025) and Professor Sir Richard Blundell (2026).